NATURE OF WORK

 Graduation from an accredited four year college or university with major course work in civil or environmental engineering, biology, chemistry, environmental science, bacteriology or related field; considerable experience in the operation of water or wastewater treatment plants, including considerable supervisory experience; or any equivalent combination of training and experience.

-Possession of an advanced A Plant Operator's Certification as issued by the State of Florida in either water or wastewater as required.
+Possession of an advanced A Plant Operator's Certification as issued by the State of Florida in either water or wastewater may be required dependent upon area of assignment.

 Bargaining Unit: Unrepresented